tldr-pages/tldr/pages/common/cargo-run.md

 # cargo run

-> To run the current package.
+> Run the current Cargo package.
-> Set the working directory of the binary executed to the current working directory.
+> Note: Set the working directory of the binary executed to the current working directory.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-run.html>.

 - Run the specified binary: